L15018105103/crawler/readme.txt

-Ê¹ÓÃÇ°£¬ÇëÖ´ĞĞ npm install cheerio ÃüÁî
+please execute npm install cheerio before you use itï¼